noted-eip/noted/pld-generator/README.md

 # PLD Generator

+## PDF generation

+You will need [`gh-md-to-html`](https://github.com/phseiff/github-flavored-markdown-to-html) with it's pdf export module and offline conversion (for convenience purposes).

 ## GITHUB_OAUTH_TOKEN

-You need to set a `GITHUB_OAUTH_TOKEN` env variable which has the permission to read the organizations and issues from this organization
+You need to set a `GITHUB_OAUTH_TOKEN` env variable which has the permission to read the organizations and issues from this organization.

 ## Formatter